-With our Training being carried out during daylight hours, the Training after the Puppy Class will include some outside exercises, giving an opportunity to practice Training sessions in a realistic setting encountered in day to day home situations.
+With our Training being carried out during daylight hours, the Training will include some exercises outside giving an opportunity to practice in realistic settings encountered in day to day home situations.

-The following activities will form the basis of the Training programme within the Puppy Foundation to help your Dog become part of your family, a pleasure to be with and you can take anywhere.
+The following activities will form the basis of the Training programme to help your Dog become part of your family, a pleasure to be with and you can take anywhere.

 Attentive response to Name – so that you get your Dogs attention so that you can communicate with them more effectively.